-Weekend Project: How To Make Your Own Chicha Morada Cocktail
+How to Make a Peruvian Chicha Morada Cocktail

-This Peruvian purple corn drink is perfect for the holiday season.
+This South American purple corn drink is perfect for the holiday season.

 The Real Academia Española (RAE) describes chicha as “an alcoholic beverage resulting from the fermentation of corn in sugar water, served in various countries in America.”
 It was used as a medicine prior to the Incan Empire and later consumed to celebrate their ceremonies.
 But chicha morada is one of the varieties of non-alcoholic chichas served around Peru.
 Although it’s not a fermented drink, according to researcher Sergio Zapata Acha’s book Dictionary of Traditional Peruvian Gastronomy, it was a slightly fermented beverage at one point in time.